 Does University of Rhode Island accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ University of Rhode Island accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ University of Rhode Island accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to University of Rhode Island?

-❌ No, University of Rhode Island is test optional, so you can make the call if you want to to submit your standardized test scores.
-If you have higher than average scores, you may want to send them.
-If you scored lower than a school's average, you it might make sense to leave them out of your application.
+❌ No, University of Rhode Island is test optional, so you can decide if you want to to submit your standardized test scores.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If your scores are average or below average, you may want not want to include them in your application.

 What is University of Rhode Island's acceptance rate?